Rok standing before illuminated St. Basil’s Cathedral at night in Moscow, Russia

 Population: 142 million (2007)

-- Appreciating an taking the time to choose a Matryoshka doll – a set of wooden dolls.
+• Appreciating an taking the time to purchase a Matryoshka doll.

-The biggest country in the world, extending across eleven time zones, with traumatic history, intriguing politics, the longest railway, rich cultural heritage, natural wonders and strong leaders, would need months visit, explore and understand it properly.
+The biggest country in the world stretches across eleven time zones and carries a complex history, intriguing politics, and strong leaders.
+It is home to the longest railway, a rich cultural heritage, and breathtaking natural wonders.
+With so many places to visit and things to do, it would take months to explore and truly understand it.

 Covering a vast area of Europe and Asia, Russia is a diverse and exciting place.
 I’ve always had a lot of respect for the country, where improvisation and good understanding of local rules can be very helpful to maximize the experience.